NoppesTheFolf/Fluffle/README.md

 # Fluffle

-A reverse image search service tailored to the furry community
+A reverse image search service for the furry community